-The knob for spindle speed override is effective only on machines with a stepless spindle drive.
+The knob for spindle speed override is effective only on machines with an infinitely variable spindle drive.

-The machine tool builder determines which miscellaneous functions ${\sf M}$ are available on your TNC and what effects they have.
+The machine tool builder determines which miscellaneous functions M are available on your TNC and what effects they have.

-2.4 Setting the Datum (Without a 3-D Touch Probe)
+2.4 Datum Setting (Without a 3-D Touch Probe)